• Skip to primary navigation

 • Do not coat the chicken in flour, egg, and breadcrumbs until you are ready to place it in the air fryer and fry immediately.
 Coating the chicken and then leaving it on the counter to sit while the other pieces cook will result in soggy breading.

 • Some people feel like chicken breasts are too dry.
-Chicken breasts are a healthier option but you could use chicken thighs if you want.
-You could also try brining your chicken breasts for a few hours before you use them.
+You could try brining your chicken breasts for a few hours before you use them.
 Brining helps chicken soak up a bit more salt and makes the meat extra tender

 • Keep the chicken in a single layer.
 Do not overlap the chicken or it will not cook correctly.